Agustin-Vidal-Holberton/holbertonschool-shell/basics/README.md

 4-listmorefiles: display current directory contents in a long format, including hidden files
 5-listfilesdigitonly: display current directory contents in a long format, including hidden files, whith users and groups ID's displayed numerically
 6-firstdirectory: creates a directory named my_first_directory in the /tmp/ directory
+7-movethatfile: move the file betty from /tmp/ to /tmp/my_first_directory